-The road to becoming a Certified IPC Trainer (CIT) can help you take the next step towards your individual career goals.
+The road to becoming a Certified IPC Trainer (CIT) can help you take the next step toward your individual career goals.
 This blog will explain what CIT level certification is, the benefits of having this level of certification, and how a CIT certification will advance your career in the electrical and electronics manufacturing industry.

 What is the Certified IPC Trainer Program?

 Becoming a Certified IPC Trainer requires taking a certified training program in the IPC specifications you are interested in teaching.
-In this training program, you will review IPC supplied instructional materials and take exams to ensure a full understanding of the material and the standards.
+In this training program, you will review IPC-supplied instructional materials and take exams to ensure a full understanding of the material and the standards.
 After the course, if you have completed all the required materials and achieved a passing score on the exams, you will become a CIT.

 Is Becoming a Certified IPC Trainer Right for You?